The Church of Bethesda-by-the-Sea

 Bethesda is a community of people from all walks of life discovering the joy of knowing and following Jesus Christ.
 We gather throughout the week to hear the sacred stories of God’s love and to be nourished in word and sacrament.
 Then, inspired by our fellowship, we strive to make God’s love a living reality in our lives every day.
 Even during this pandemic, we have experienced the clear and strong presence of God through worship, learning, and service online.
 Now gathering both online and in-person, we hope every person seeking the peace and presence of God will join in worship and other programs regularly.

-Rector & Associates
+Rector & Clergy

 Directions and Parking Information